ivotron/quiho-popper/paper/paper.md

 As shown in @Fig:pipeline (step 4), when trying to determine whether a performance degradation occurred, FGRUPs can be used to compare differences between current and past versions of an application.
+In order to do so, we apply a simple algorithm.
+Given two profiles $A$ and $B$, and an arbitrary $\epsilon$ value, look at first feature in the ranking (highest in the chart).
+Then, compare the relative importance value for the feature and importance values for $A$ and

-**TODO: add algorithm**
+$B$.
+If relative importance is not within $+/-\epsilon$, the importance is considered not equivalent and the algorithm stops.
+If values are similar (within $+/-\epsilon$), we move to the next, less important factor and the compare again.
+This is repeated for as many features are present in the dataset.

 FGRUPs can also be used as a pointer to where to start with an investigation that looks for the root cause of the regression